 The aligners are then programmed in sequence to move the teeth into place and your supervising dentist will monitor the progress to make sure the teeth move to the desired position.

 Find out if your overbite could be fixed with invisible aligners at home.
-The first step is to send your teeth photos for a free and quick assessment, then we’ll send you your SmileBox – it’s so much easier than booking an appointment and going to the orthodontists in person.
+The first step is to send your teeth photos for a free and quick e-consultation, then we’ll send you your SmileBox – it’s so much easier than booking an appointment and going to the orthodontists in person.